-- Expelled for violation of Student Standards of Conduct - Suspended for violation of Student Standards of Conduct - Withdrew while under investigation for violation of Student Standards of Conduct g.
-Alternative Resolution
+- Expelled for violation of Student Standards of Conduct - Suspended for violation of Student Standards of Conduct - Withdrew while under investigation for violation of Student Standards of Conduct

+Any such notation placed on a student's academic transcript due to such student's suspension will be removed if the student (i) completed the term and any conditions of the suspension and (ii) has been determined by the university to be in good standing.
 Student respondents receiving a transcript notation for a suspension will have it automatically removed by the Office of the Registrar once the suspension period has ended.
-After a period of three years, students may contact OSARP to request removal of a notation for good cause shown.
+After a period of three years, students may contact the Office of Student Accountability and Restorative Practices to request removal of a notation for good cause shown.